-from the let's-go-through-this dept
+from the lies,-damned-lies,-and-the-us-chamber-of-commerce dept

 But what I really wanted to focus on was how Tepp misleads with statistics.
 This is a specialty of the US Chamber of Commerce, and Tepp plays exactly to expectations here.
 First, you can watch the full 9 minute video, if you'd like:

 So much misleading in one little paragraph.
 Lets start with the 53 billion claim.
 Guess what?
 It's from a US Chamber of Commerce-funded study by an anti-piracy monitoring company called MarkMonitor.
 And the details suggest serious problems with the study.
 First, the study itself was based on Alexa, widely considered the least accurate web traffic measuring tool out there.
 Second, the number of "visits" to any site is an especially meaningless number -- especially when trying to discuss the actual economic impact of such visits.
 Who cares how many visits there are if we don't know anything about what people do on those sites?

 Third, a large percentage of those visits all come from three sites: RapidShare, Megavideo and Megaupload.
 These are three cyberlockers that the industry has declared as "rogue," but which have significant legitimate purposes.
 Rapidshare, in particular, has been repeatedly ruled to be perfectly legal, both in Europe and in the US.
 The company follows DMCA takedown rules and has plenty of legitimate uses.
 Including Rapidshare in these calculations makes the whole thing a joke.
 And none of those sites are involved in "selling" counterfeit goods that put US citizens in harm's way.